DOWNTOWN FARMERS MARKET GOVERNANCE AND MANAGEMENT

 Farm, Processing Facility Commercial Kitchen, and Studio Visits

-The DFM reserves the right to visit and contract with third party inspectors to evaluate all sites where products sold at the DFM are grown, raised, stored, and transported as part of the routine application process or in the event of product challenges.
+The DFM reserves the right to visit and contract with third party inspectors to evaluate all sites where products sold at the DFM are grown, raised, created, stored, and transported as part of the routine application process or in the event of product challenges.

 As part of our partnership with the City of Walla Walla, the DFM hires musicians to play at each market.
-Vendors may play music quietly in their booth space while setting up, but must turn off all personal music at the start of market, so as not to compete with the local live musician.
+Vendors may play music quietly in their booth space while setting up, but must turn off all personal music at the start of market, so as not to compete with the live musicians.
 Vendors WILL NOT approach the musicians with issues to content or loudness.
 Please address any concerns directly to the market manager.

 Retail sales taxes, Business & Occupation taxes and all other business taxes are the responsibility of the vendor.